 Avoiding the Time Trap

-Sales managers can stay out of the sales management time by using the full complement of sales management skills to manage, including setting expectations, coaching, training, delegating, counseling, incentivizing etc. While some of these actions, such as sales coaching and training, require a significant time commitment in the short-run, the long-term payoff is well worth the investment.
+Sales managers can stay out of the sales management time trap by using the full complement of sales management skills to manage, including setting expectations, coaching, training, delegating, counseling, incentivizing etc. While some of these actions, such as sales coaching and training, require a significant time commitment in the short-run, the long-term payoff is well worth the investment.

 The following checklist illustrates how you can efficiently solve performance issues on your team and avoid the sales management time trap: